 Since each of the 4 scales has 2 preferences, there are a total of 16 possible personality types.

-There are links to more information about the Myers-Briggs Personality Type Indicator all over the internet!
+There are links to more information about the Myers-Briggs Personality Types all over the internet!
 These are a few good ones I've found: HERE, HERE, and HERE.
 The official website is HERE.